 In January of 2002, the Catholic Church was rocked by a horrific scandal.
 It would eventually be revealed that a number of Catholic priests were guilty of raping minors under their supervision.
 Understandably, the public was outraged.
 Law suits were filed, Church assets were sold off to settle claims and some people left the Church.
 The actions of the guilty were unthinkable and indefensible.
-Anyone found guilty of such crimes should be locked up until God comes for them.
+To be sure, anyone found guilty of such crimes should be locked up until God comes for them.
 These individuals have caused tremendous harm to their victims and to the cause of Christ.
-Their actions were outrageous and no effort should be spared to prevent this sort of thing from ever happening again.
+Their actions were outrageous, and no effort should be spared to prevent this sort of thing from ever happening again.

 So why would the sins of a small group of priests strengthen my faith?
 Letís think about this logically.
 These individuals graduated from seminaries where they studied Scripture and theology.
 In other words, they knew more about God than most people.
 And yet they still committed some of the vilest acts imaginable.
-I came to the realization that if those who know the most about God canít make it on their own, no one can.
-The point was profoundly underscored that I needed to depend totally on God and not myself.
-And my Catholic faith provides me with all of the tools necessary to do just that.
-I guess you could characterize my reaction by saying; when I saw others falling down the stairs I held the handrail tighter.
+It is only by the grace of God that we become the people that God wants us to be.
+Obviously, these men had rejected Godís grace.
+I came to the realization that if those who know the most about God canít make it without His grace, no one can.
+I was overwhelmed by the fact that I needed to be totally dependent on God.
+Knowledge is not enough.
+We are saved by grace (Ephesians 2:8).
+I suppose you could say, when I saw others falling down the stairs I held the handrail tighter.

 The presence of hypocrites in the Church is disturbing, but it shouldnít totally shock us.
 Jesus Himself told us that they would be with us until the end: